Concealed Weapon (CCW) Permits

 - Copies of two of your most recent utility bills or any other sufficient proof of full-time residency within the County of Riverside as indicated on your application.

-- Three letters of character reference (originals).
+- If this is your initial application you will need three letters of character reference (originals).
 Letters must contain the writer’s name, address, and phone number where they can be reached during business hours.
 In the body of the letter the writer should state that he or she is aware the applicant is applying for a CCW permit with the Riverside County Sheriff’s Department.
 Letters from family members or employers are not acceptable.

 - Copy of military discharge DD214 form, if applicable.